trungngo/gulp-dir-sync/README.md

 # gulp-dir-sync

 Synchronizing directories plugin for Gulp.
+Directories are watched and will sync continually while this plugin is running.

 ## USAGE